 The ODISSEI Hub will provide grants for computational social science to support the use of the data infrastructure developed across the other three Work streams.
 Following a successful practice employed at the NLeSC, these grants will provide hours from eScience Research Engineers employed at the NLeSC to collaborate with social scientists to enhance their research, by exploiting digital technology.
 The grants will be made available via an annual open call which will be assessed by experts in the field of computational social science.

-Project team Grants for computational social science: Frank Seinstra (Netherlands eScience Center – Task leader).
+Project team Grants for computational social science: Rena Bakhshi (Netherlands eScience Center – Task leader).

 Questions regarding Grants for computational social science?
-Contact Kasia Karpinska (ODISSEI Coordination Team).
+Contact Suze Zijlstra (ODISSEI Coordination Team).